 - Drift – Santa has specialized in bots that talk for years.

-Marketing & Sales Alignment: Data from Forrester identifies that 62% of B2B buyers finalize their decision-criteria completely through digital channels.
+Marketing and Sales Alignment: Data from Gartner identifies that, when considering a purchase, B2B buyers spend only 17% of their time meeting with potential suppliers.
+Much of their evaluation process happens online.
 It’s the reason behind Santa’s recent joint alliance with Amazon (we are worried that Jeff Bezos’ next acquisition might in fact be S. Claus Industries).
 The buyer is in control today.
 It’s imperative that marketing and sales work together in an interdependent manner.

 It’s not all big gifts under the tree that excites modern marketers.
 Here are the stocking stuffers Santa is working on for us: